Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 Fabric wear resistance test

-1 Relevant Standards for Determination of Abrasion Resistance of Textiles at Home and Abroad
+1 Relevant Standards for Determination of Fabric Abrasion Resistance at Home and Abroad

 The so-called abrasion refers to the phenomenon that fabrics are gradually damaged by repeated friction with another object.
-Abrasion resistance of textile is the characteristic of textile to resist abrasion.
-Practice has shown that abrasion is one of the main causes of damage to fabrics and has a direct impact on their durability.
-Therefore, many textiles are required to be tested for abrasion resistance, e.g. bed linen, duvet covers, pillowcases, sofa fabrics, floor coverings and some coated fabrics.
+Abrasion resistance in textile is the characteristic of textile to resist abrasion.
+Practice has shown that abrasion in textiles is one of the main causes of damage to fabrics and has a direct impact on their durability.
+Therefore, many textiles are required to conduct abrasion testing, e.g. bed linen, duvet covers, pillowcases, sofa fabrics, floor coverings and some coated fabrics.

 2 Textile Abrasion Resistance Testing Methods

-Comparison of wear resistance test methods in each standard is shown in Table 3-22.
+Comparison of abrsion resistance test methods in each standard is shown in Table 3-22.

 2.2.1 Testing principle

-Table 3-21 Domestic and international standards for the determination of abrasion resistance of textiles
+Table 3-21 Domestic and international standards for the determination of abrasion resistance in textiles

 StandardName of StandardNote